Don Haas

 Research Focus

-Dr. Haas’s research is currently focused upon determining the fundamental ideas that are most important for everyone to understand about the Earth system and how to help educators nurture understandings of those ideas.
+Dr. Haas is a geoscientist whose research is focused on how people learn and teach geoscience.
+This includes a focus upon determining the fundamental ideas that are most important for everyone to understand about the Earth system and how to help educators nurture understandings of those ideas.
 This is tightly connected to the topics of climate change and energy, and what approaches build (or fail to build) understandings that are relevant and useful for taking action.
-He’s grown especially interested in technology-rich place-based education — an approach that engages learners in the close study of their local environment and using these locally grounded understandings to better understand the global Earth system.
+He’s grown especially interested in action-oriented climate and energy education that appropriately communicates the urgency of the climate crisis.
+Further interests include technology-rich place-based education — approaches that engage learners in the close study of their local environment and using these locally grounded understandings to better understand the global Earth system.
 With work addressing teaching and learning about hydrofracking, climate change and evolution, he has also developed expertise in the teaching of controversial issues.

 Instruction Focus